Auxiliary-qubit-free quantum approximate optimization algorithm for the minimum dominating set problem: Numerical Simulations

 \subsection{Performance comparison of related algorithms}

-Section~\ref{sec2.3} reviewed several QAOA algorithms for the MDS problem.
-To evaluate the effectiveness of our proposed algorithm, we compare it with previous algorithms on randomly generated 3-regular graphs and ER graphs through numerical experiments.
-The QAOA algorithms of Dinneen \textit{et al.} and Pan \textit{et al.} require a large number of auxiliary qubits.
-For instance, both algorithms need 12 auxiliary qubits (18 qubits in total) to solve the MDS problem on a 6-vertex 3-regular graph, and more auxiliary qubits are required for graphs with more vertices or edges.
-Consequently, due to the hardware limitations of classical simulation, the two algorithms can only be tested on graphs with 4 and 6 vertices.
+We perform numerical simulations on randomly generated 3-regular graphs and ER graphs with an edge probability of 0.5, comparing the proposed algorithm with existing algorithms.
+The algorithms proposed by Dinneen~\textit{et al.} and Pan~\textit{et al.} require a large number of auxiliary qubits.
+For instance, both algorithms require 12 auxiliary qubits (18 qubits in total) to solve the MDS problem on a 6-vertex 3-regular graph, with even more auxiliary qubits needed for graphs with larger vertex sizes or higher edge densities.
+Consequently, due to the limitations of classical simulation, these two algorithms can only be evaluated on graphs with 4 and 6 vertices in our experiments.